idontknowwhatimdoing/dotfiles/README.md

 It will call `set-theme.sh` with the selected theme.

 Use a shortcut to call this script from your window manager (or sxhd) for maximum efficiency (wow).

+If you think of a better name, let me know lmao
 ```
 ./change-theme.sh
 ```